 To lift you game, master your accent (ie American or whatever is required) – get a voice session with a dialect coach a.s.a.p. if you can before your callback.

-Read the full script (this is vital) and research the director if he has done work before.
+Read the full script (this is vital) and research the director if he has done long-lasting and reliable work before.
 I’ve had callbacks with a famous British Director, who didn’t actually end up asking them to read again, he just wanted to chat, find out more about them, talk about the script and when someone hasn’t bothered to read it – well, its embarrassing and disrespectful to both the Director and me.

 The most common response when a director asks excitedly if the actor has read the script is “No, I didn’t get it from my agent” or “I didn’t have time”